Mars: Modeling Context & State Representations with Contrastive Learning for End-to-End Task-Oriented Dialog

-\begin{itemize} \item We find that enhancing the relationship modeling between dialog context and corresponding semantic representations could effectively improve the quality of the dialog state and action state, which further improves the generated response quality. \item We propose two semantic-aware contrastive learning strategies to enhance dialog context representation of task-oriented dialog. \item Empirical results show Mars achieves state-of-the-art performance on the MultiWOZ 2.0, CamRest676, and CrossWOZ. \end{itemize}
+This paper primarily makes the following contributions: (1) We explore what dialog context representation is beneficial to improving task-oriented dialog performance.
+(2) We propose two contrastive learning strategies to model the relationship between dialog context and semantic state representations.
+(3) Empirical results show Mars achieves state-of-the-art performance on the MultiWOZ 2.0, CamRest676, and CrossWOZ.